 The comprehensive baseball dataset used in this study provides a foundation for investigating the relationship between batting metrics and offensive productivity.
-This dataset includes both traditional and advanced Statcast statistics for all 30 MLB teams, collected from FanGraphs.
+This dataset includes both traditional and advanced Statcast statistics for all 30 MLB teams, collected from FanGraphs, a leading baseball analytics website that presents statistical data for professional baseball teams.
 Rather than relying on a single-season snapshot, this data includes batting statistics across 10 seasons (2015-2024), thereby enabling a robust analysis of which metrics are consistently correlated with offensive production.

 To analyze the relationship between batting metrics and run production, I took a three-step approach.
+This methodological approach builds upon the analytical frameworks established by Albert (2016) and Wulff and De Silva (2022) while extending their application to team-level analysis across the Statcast era.
+This method addresses a gap in the literature where individual player metrics have been more thoroughly studied than team-level offensive production.
 First, I calculated Pearson correlation coefficients between each metric and team runs scored to identify the strength and direction of these relationships.
 As shown in Figure 1, these correlations varied considerably across metrics, with traditional statistics generally showing stronger relationships with run production than Statcast metrics.